PhotonicsTUL/PLaSK/doc/tutorial3.rst

    new_aperture = 6.
    GEO.aperture.dr = new_aperture / 2.
    GEO.oxide.dr = (mesa - new_aperture) / 2.
+   SOLVER.vmax = 1.60

 Note that we have used the variable *mesa* that we have defined in the *Defines* section.
 Every value specified there is available as Python variable in the script.

+We have also adjustrd solver properties, by increasing maximum voltage to 1.6 V, as the structure with lower aperture has larger threshold.

 Now we just have to repeat the calculations with the drawing part and to move the ``show()`` line to the end of the file: